 2. Cashflow statement

 ASC 842 requires lessees to report the single expense associated with an operating lease as an operating activity.
 For finance leases, lease payments are reported as financing or operating in the statement of the cash flow statement based if the amount is related to principal or interest.

 3. Amortization calculation methodology

-The calculation methodology of how amortization of the ROU Asset differs once the right of use asset value has been calculated.
+The calculation methodology of how the amortization of the ROU Asset differs once the right of use asset value has been calculated.